Honolulu Harbor: Aloha Tower

 On September 11, 1926, after five years of construction, the Aloha Tower was officially dedicated at Pier 9 of Honolulu Harbor.
 The tallest building in Hawaiʻi at that time, the Aloha Tower became a guiding beacon for vessels.
 Just as the Statue of Liberty greeted thousands of immigrants each year to New York City, the Aloha Tower greeted thousands of immigrants to Honolulu.
 By the time the Aloha Tower was dedicated, Honolulu was already a popular vacation destination for wealthy American and European families.
-They traveled on Matson steamers that docked at the Aloha Tower and were greeted by Hawaiian music, hula performers and lei.
+They traveled on Matson steamers that docked at the Aloha Tower and were greeted by Hawaiian music, hula performers and leis.

 Recent developments

+Aloha Tower

 In 1982, the Hawaiʻi Maritime Center was opened near the Aloha Tower in an old royal pier to present the history of Honolulu Harbor and the relative industries it served.
 Falls of Clyde, a historic merchant ship, is docked at the royal pier.
 In 2002, the Hawaiʻi Maritime Center became an incorporated institution of the Bishop Museum.
 The Center closed in 2009.
 In 1994, the Aloha Tower Marketplace opened.

+Future Skyline Rail

+The Honolulu Harbor will be served by five Skyline stations: Mokauea (Kalihi), Niuhelewai (Kapalama), Kūwili (Iwilei), Hōlau (Chinatown), and Kuloloia (Downtown) once it opens its city center phase in 2031.